robin-mueller/auto-apms-guide/src/concept/common-resources.md

 ## Behavior Trees

 Probably the most important non-compiled resource when using AutoAPMS is the behavior tree XML file.
-The schema of such a file is defined [here](https://www.behaviortree.dev/docs/learn-the-basics/xml_format) and looks similar to this:
+The [XML Schema](https://www.behaviortree.dev/docs/learn-the-basics/xml_format) looks similar to this:

 ```xml
 <root BTCPP_format="4" main_tree_to_execute="RootTree">